tofay/gnoci/README.md

 # gnoci

-**gnoci** is a command-line tool for building OCI container images from a simple TOML configuration file.
+**gnoci** is a command-line tool for building auditable OCI container images from a simple TOML configuration file.

 ## Features
-Builds OCI images quickly using a simple, declarative config file.

-Images only contain:
-- the specified files
-- their dynamic library dependencies
+**Small** - Images only contain the specified binaries and their dynamic library dependencies, resulting in minimal image sizes.

-- any relevant OS package metadata/license files for Trivy/Syft integration (RPM/debian-based distros only)
+**Auditable** - Includes sufficient OS metadata for scanning tools like [Trivy](https://github.com/aquasecurity/trivy) and [Syft](https://github.com/anchore/syft) to determine what OS packages the files came from (Debian/RPM-based distros only).

+**Fast** - No Docker or container runtime required.
+Builds images directly on the host filesystem.

 ## Usage